clehner/ll.c/README.md

 The API and implementation is inspired by that of [sds](https://github.com/antirez/sds).
-In particular, operations return the new value, in the style of functional programming; and the list pointers are are "hidden" by being stored before the actual data for each list item.
+In particular, operations return the new value, in the style of functional programming; and the list pointers are "hidden" by being stored before the actual data for each list item.

 ## Example